Shane-Bath/Movember_9-s_golf/README.md

 # MO 9's - 9 HOLE GOLF CHARITY EVENT

-## Movember 9's Golf Society
+## Goals for this project
 The site is to promote an annual charity nine-hole golf event to raise money for the Movember men’s health charity.
 The Website main purpose is to provide information on the event and to allow individuals to book a place.

+A promotional website to sell to tickets to a 9 hole golf event to  raise money for Movember.

+# Table of Contents
+- UX
+  - Site owner objectives
+  - User Experience
+  - Goals of the site
+- Design
+  - Structure
+  - Colours
+  - Fonts
+  - Images
+  - layout
+  - transitions
+- Wireframes
+- Features
+  - Logo
+  - Navigation
+  - landing page
+  - Side Banner (Ad)
+  - Event section
+  - About us and Sponsors
+  - Gallery
+  - Booking page
+  - Contact us page
+  - Footer
+- Technical
+  - Tools and Libraries
+- Inspiration
+- Testing
+  - Unfixed Bugs
+- Deployment
+- Credit

+#  UX

+## Site owner objectives

+- Promotion of Event.
+- Provide up to date information.
+- Point of sale for tickets.
+- Celebrate the event and the cause.

+## User Experience

+- Visually appealing.
+- Easy Navigation.
+- Provide appropriate information.
+- Point of contact.
+- Secure transaction.
+- Up to date information.

+## Goals of the site
+- Accessible on all screen sizes.
+- visually pleasing presentation
+-

 ## Design
-I have looked at the main Movember charity website and decided to adopt a similar style and tone with this page, because to of the association between the two.
-Movenber does provide assets such as banner images, logo and promotional material to supporters who are setting up an event in support of the charity.
+I have taken inspiration from the Movember charity website and decided to adopt a similar style and tone, because to of the association between the two.
 There is a strong black and white theme throughout the site, along with an irreverent style of communication.
-I have focused the design to be viewed on a small screen first, will be able to scroll through the relevant section or use the navigation bar to head directly each section.

-I am using the same fon-family as the main website.
-It is a google font called overpass.